 (4) Separate labor and sales tax rates must match.
 If you're applying both labor and sales tax, the rates must match.

-The QuickBooks export utility will produce a QuickBooks compatible import file (*.IIF) that can be used to transfer your Customer, Supplier, Parts, Labor, Shop Supply, HAZMAT removal, Invoice, Payment and Shop Costs to your accounting system.
+The QuickBooks export utility will produce a QuickBooks compatible import file (*.IIF) that can be used to transfer your Customer, Invoice Numbers and Payments to your accounting system.
 Before doing so you must setup your QuickBooks accounts.
 To do this, go to Global Settings and specify your account prefix on the "Shop" tab.
 The account prefix is used to uniquely identify your shop accounts so they don't conflict with other accounts.
 For example, if you set prefix to "ABACD", the following accounts will be created in QuickBooks:

 Now your ready to begin.
 Select "Create QuickBooks File" from the "Utilities" menu and you will be prompted to set a date range.
 This marks the beginning and end dates for the range of closed invoices being exported.
 Next you will be prompted to set the name and location of the output file.
 Now select the "Save" button and the export process begins.
 Allow the system to run until you receive a confirmation message.
 It may take some time, so please be patient.
 It will not bomb-out.

 In QuickBooks, select File->Import->IIF File to read import file into the currently open business.
 Depending on the number of invoices exported, this may take some time so be patient.
-When complete, open the customer screen and you will see an invoice and payment for each transaction.
+When it completes, open the Customer screen and you will see an invoice number and payment for each transaction.
 Next, go to "Chart of Accounts" and notice "Accounts Receivable" is 0 (all invoices paid) and the total for all invoices residing in "Undeposited Funds".
-The "Cost of Goods Sold" account reflects your cost on all parts (Stocked, Old Stock, Non-stocked and Shop Supplies).
-Your cost on Shop Supplies is determined by the margin setting under the "Parts" tab in Global Settings.
+The other accounts are there for future reference.